syncdstudy/syncdstudy.github.io/index.md

 - **Calendar View:** A shared calendar displays all upcoming and ongoing study sessions, along with the list of attendees.

 - **Gamification:** To encourage participation, the app includes:
-    - A point system, levels, and a leaderboard.
+    - A point system and leaderboard to track user engagement
-    - Incentives such as gift cards for top-performing senseis and grasshoppers.
+    - Regular announcements for community updates and achievements
-    - Anti-cheating measures to ensure points are earned through meaningful interaction. *(Feature under discussion)*
+    - Points displayed on user profiles

 ### Goals